Marvel Strike Force: Modes

 The main game modes are Arena, Blitz, Raids, Alliance War, Real Time Arena, Cosmic Crucible, Alliance War, Campaign, Challenges, Dark Dimension, Scourges, and Sagas.
 The first four of those have their own currencies that can be spent on character shards or items.
-All modes are played versus a computer-controlled AI, except Real Time Arena where you play against other players; this includes the Arena, Blitz, Cosmic Crucible, and Alliance War battles in which the AI controls a player-created team.
+All modes are played versus a computer-controlled AI, except Real Time Arena, where the combatants are other players.
+This includes the Arena, Blitz, Cosmic Crucible, and Alliance War battles, in which the AI controls a player-created team.